ethauvin/semver-gradle/README.md

 `projet.version` will be `1.0.0-beta+exp.sha.5114f85` in Gradle.

-### Semver Task
+### Semver

-The `semver` task is used to configure how the plugin will read/write the version properties file.
-It most cases it is not needed.
+In a Gradle build file, the `semver` block is used to configure how the plugin will read/write the version properties file.
+In most cases it is not needed.

 But, for example, if you wanted to save the version properties in a different file: